zehnlabs-com/ibkr-portfolio-rebalancer/docs/rebalancing.md

 The system maintains a configurable cash reserve applied after sell orders complete to improve order fill rates and handle market volatility:

 **Purpose:**
-- **Improved Fill Rates**: Market orders are more likely to fill when there's a cash buffer for price movements
-- **Settlement Buffer**: Provides cushion for trade settlement and fees
+- **Slippage and Fees**: Provides cushion for slippage and trading fees
 - **Risk Management**: Prevents over-leveraging the account

 **Configuration:**